-This is the planned operation to move the application to the destination storage backend while continuing to replicate back to the original source storage backend.
-Astra Control stops the source application and replicates the data to the destination before failing over to the destination app.
+This is the planned operation to move the application to the destination cluster while continuing to replicate back to the original source cluster.
+Astra Control stops the application on the source cluster and replicates the data to the destination before failing over the app to the destination cluster.

 In this situation, you are swapping the source and destination.
+The original source cluster becomes the new destination cluster, and the original destination cluster becomes the new source cluster.

 - 1. From the Astra Control left navigation, select Applications. - 2.
-Select the Data Protection > Replication tab. - 3.
-From the Actions menu, select Reverse replication. - 4.
+In the Application page, select the Data Protection > Replication tab. - 3.
+In the Data Protection > Replication tab, from the Actions menu, select Reverse replication. - 4.
 In the Reverse Replication page, review the information and select Reverse replication to continue.